wangonya/wangonya.com/content/posts/pytest-parametrize.md

 >
 > However, eliminating duplication is usually a good thing, as long as it doesn't obscure anything, and eliminating the duplication in your tests may lead to a better API.
 Just make sure you don't go past the point of diminishing returns.

-Pytest gives a couple of ways to reduce duplication with fixtures.
+Pytest gives some ways to reduce duplication with fixtures.

 Say you had a couple of endpoints that return data to be used in a report.
 The report data is supposed to be displayed in an excel sheet with different sheets.